ankurkohli007/Photogrammetry-and-3D-Model-Reconstruction_Virtual-Reality-for-Robotics/README.md

     <em>How to turn 3D images into 3D Assets with a simple workflow</em>
 </p>

+*Note:* Source of above picture is from https://towardsdatascience.com/the-ultimate-guide-to-3d-reconstruction-with-photogrammetry-56155516ddc4

 ### Reference Links ###

 1. Learn about https://www.capturingreality.com/realitycapture with tutorials in https://dev.epicgames.com/community/learning?application=capturing_reality  and News